 For these reasons, you must seek a modification to a spousal maintenance order in Missouri if there has been a substantial and continuing change in circumstances.
 Remember that while petitioning for any modification, you’re still responsible for paying the original amount unless ordered otherwise by the court.

 Also, petitions to modify spousal maintenance don’t always succeed – even if a petitioner is experiencing financial hardship.
 This is especially true when a judge believes a petitioner is responsible for their financial hardship or purposely caused it to get out of paying maintenance.

 Quick action may reduce delays and help you avoid liability for maintenance (alimony) debt.

 Contact Galmiche Law Firm, P.C.
 Today

-When facing legal action due to spousal maintenance debt, an experienced attorney can provide the legal support and services you need to reach a better outcome.
+When facing legal action due to spousal maintenance debt, an experienced family law attorney can provide the legal support and services you need to reach a better outcome.
 With more than 40 years of combined experience, Galmiche Law Firm, P.C. can provide the assistance you need help with alimony debt.